DevGuyRash/git-hooks-runner-toolkit/README.md

 # Git Hooks Runner Toolkit

 ## Tired of managing Git hooks?
-We've got you covered.
+We've got you covered

 This toolkit provides a simple, yet powerful, way to manage your Git hooks.
 It's designed to be composable, version-controlled, and easy to maintain.
 Stop letting your Git automation live in scattered shell scripts and start treating it like the code it is.